 • In DeLand the Florida Wildflower & Garden Festival takes place March 26 from 9 a.m. to 4 p.m.

 • In Fort Pierce on Saturday, April 23 is the “Spring Into Gardening” festival.

-Ah, spring.
-A perfect time to dig into native butterfly gardening.
+Ah, spring, fall, winter, all perfect times to to dig into native butterfly gardening.
 The winged wonders, these floating masterpieces, thank you in advance for saving their future.